OndrejKucera/knowledge_spark/SparkSQL.md

   * Using Spark from Scala and Java allows you to define your own JVM types to use in place of Rows that consist of the above data types.

 ### DataFrames
 - DataFrame is Untyped (goes across languages).
-Scala compiler doesn't (and can't) check the types in the schema in DataFrames
+Scala compiler doesn't (and can't) check the types in the schema in DataFrames -> Limitation
-- DataFrames are Dataset of a special Row object, which is not parametrized by a type
+- DataFrames are Dataset of a special Row object, which is not parametrized by a type `type DataFrame = Dataset[Row]`
 - The 'untyped API' does have types.
 It only operates on Spark types at runtime.
 - DataFrame is SQL's core abstraction -> RDD with Schema which is required -> conceptional as table in SQL
 - How to create DataFrame: